flipt-io/flipt/README.md

 Here's a couple of areas that could use some love:

-* Caching - Evaluation speed could greatly be improved with the help of caching flags/segments/rules/etc in memory.
+* Caching - Evaluation speed could greatly be improved with the help of caching flags/segments/rules/etc in memory. [#3](https://github.com/markphelps/flipt/issues/3)
-* Documentation - Typo?
-Does something not make sense?
+* Documentation - Does something not make sense in the documentation?
 Could it be worded better?
 Please help!
-* Examples - More examples on how to use Flipt.
+* Examples - More examples on how to use Flipt in other languages.
-* Test Coverage - Would love to get all coverage over 80%.
+* Test Coverage - Would love to get all coverage over 80%. [#2](https://github.com/markphelps/flipt/issues/2)
 * Javascripts - I'm no JS wizz, I'm sure the Javascript code in [ui/src](ui/src) could be improved/simplified/tested.

 ## Licensing

 There are currently two types of licenses in place for Flipt:

-1. Client License(s)
+1. Client License
 2. Server License

-### Client License(s)
+### Client License

 All of the code required to generate GRPC clients in other languages as well as the existing GRPC Go client are licensed under the [MIT License](https://spdx.org/licenses/MIT.html).